 Introduction: VideoDuke, Download Videos for Mac

 I've been a Mac user forever, and I'm always wanting to save videos from YouTube and TikTok.
-You know, for watching later, saving tutorials, or just keeping clips I don't want to lose.
-But finding a Mac downloader that's both good and not sketchy has been a real pain.
+You know, for later viewing, saving tutorials, or simply retaining clips I do not wish to lose.
+But finding a Mac downloader that's both good and not sketchy has been quite difficult.

-That's how I found Videoduke, a Mac-only app for grabbing download streaming videos from the big sites—YouTube, Vimeo, Dailymotion, TikTok.
+That's how I found Videoduke, a Mac-only app for grabbing and downloading streaming videos from the big sites—YouTube, Vimeo, Dailymotion, and TikTok.
 What really hooked me was its promise to handle downloads up to 8K.
 This review is just me sharing what I found out.

 videoduke review